Help us Preserve Dolly for Future Generations

 One of the most famous artifacts on display at Sutter's Fort State Historic Park is Dolly, the small wooden doll carried by Donner Party survivor Martha "Patty" Reed.
 This doll was donated to Sutter's Fort in 1947 by Patty Reed's granddaughter 100 years after the Donner Party Rescue.

-Dolly currently resides in the Orientation Room.
+Dolly is currently off display for preservation purposes.
+She is expected to return to Sutter's Fort SHP in the Spring of 2023.
 Because of her age, and having been on constant display for decades, Dolly demands special care.
 It is the mutual goal of State Parks and Friends of Sutter’s Fort to preserve Dolly so that future generations will be able to experience her.

 Your Support at Work